isha374/Codsoft/README.md

 During my time at CodSoft, I had the opportunity to work on a variety of AI projects that enhanced my understanding of machine learning, natural language processing, and computer vision.
 Here are some highlights:

-Project 1: tictactoe.py
+Task 1: chatbot.py

-Project 2: chatbot.py
+Task 2: tictactoe.py

-Project 3: Facial Verification with a Siamese Network - Final.ipynb
+Task 5: Facial Verification with a Siamese Network - Final.ipynb